 If you have an emergent concern about your child, call 911 to access emergency services immediately.
 Some examples of emergent concerns are trouble breathing, seizures, fainting, or not waking up.

 If you have any questions or concerns within the first six weeks after your child leaves hospital, and you think they are related to your child’s heart, contact your closest pediatric cardiology clinic during regular business hours.
 If you need to speak with a physician outside of business hours, call your hospital switchboard and ask to speak with the pediatric cardiologist on call.
-Examples of urgent concerns include changes in feeding, changes in breathing, extreme or prolonged changes in behavior, changes in colour, signs of infection, or signs of water retention.
+Examples of urgent concerns include changes in feeding, changes in breathing, extreme or prolonged changes in behaviour, changes in colour, signs of infection, or signs of water retention.

 Ordinary Health Concerns